ElinaFF/PICO/index.md

 >
 > *Samples column selection panel*

-The main of the experimental designs configuration section is divided in two panel, respectively the *repository* and the *configuration* panel
+The main part of the experimental designs configuration section is divided in two panel, respectively the *repository* and the *configuration* panel

 Once the target columns are defined, the possible labels are updated in the *configuration* panel as shown in the following figure.